 This section of the GCSE is all about Charles II.
 It is a depth study which will focus on the relationship between the Crown and Parliament as well as the court of Charles II.
 We will also consider life in Restoration England including the Great Plague of 1665 and the Fire of London in 1666.
 We will take a very exciting look at the culture of Restoration England and Charles II's patronage of the arts and science enabling us to discover the Royal Society, Samuel Pepys and Christopher Wren.
 And then, complementing our study of migration, we will consider how trade and war had a part to play in the claiming of land overseas.
-The final part of this unit is concerned with the historic environment of Restoration England, giving you the opportunity to examine a specific historic site in depth.
-You will study this site in its historical context, examining the relationship between this place and associated historical events and developments.
-The examination board will select the site and whilst you are not required to visit it, you may want to organise you own day out!
-Depending on the site selected, we will be considering whether it is possible to include a visit as part of our enrichment programme.
+The final part of this unit is concerned with the historic environment of Restoration England, giving you the opportunity to examine and potentially visit a specific historic site in depth.